jnterry/db-connection-promise/README.md

 - Implement Postgres Tests
 - Test using API in real project rather than just in tests ([nano-orm](https://github.com/jnterry/nano-orm))
 - Better documentation
+- Check ConnectionPromise fully meets the Promises/A+ specification
 - Work out the peerDependency vs dependency stuff (see any-db docs)
 - Grep for :TODO: in code
 - Cleanup of code